spuzi/machine_learning_training/developing_llm_applications_with_langchain/loading_and_preparing_external_data_for_chatbots/Splitting external data for retrieval.md

 [Example of Recursive Character Text Splitter](./../07_recursive_text_splitter_ex2.py)

-Notice how the length of each chunk varies.
-Whether this is good or bad for your data depends on the use case and document.
+**Notice how the length of each chunk varies.** **Whether this is good or bad for your data depends on the use case and document**.
 The chunks for this particular case are too small to contain appropriate context, but the implementation may work better on a larger document.

-We can also use the splitter syntax with other formats, such as PDFs and HTML.
-As we learned earlier in the chapter, many document formats have their own document loader classes in LangChain.
+We **can also use the splitter syntax with other formats, such as PDFs and HTML.** As we learned earlier in the chapter, many document formats have their own document loader classes in LangChain.

 ```python